SystemsApproach/security/systems.rst

 stored in various files in directory in the user’s home directory.
-For example, file ``~/.ssh/known_hosts`` records the keys for all the hosts the user has logged into, file ``~/.ssh/authorized_keys`` contains the public keys needed to authenticate the user when he or she logs into this machine (i.e., they are used on the server side), and file ``~/.ssh/id_rsa`` contains the private keys needed to authenticate the user on remote machines (i.e., they are used on the client side).
+For example, file ``~/.ssh/known_hosts`` records the keys for all the hosts the user has logged into, file ``~/.ssh/authorized_keys`` contains the public keys needed to authenticate the user when logging into this machine (i.e., they are used on the server side), and file ``~/.ssh/id_rsa`` contains the private keys needed to authenticate the user on remote machines (i.e., they are used on the client side).

 .. _fig-ssh-tunnel:
 .. figure:: figures/f08-14-9780123850591.png